Skip to main content

 “Samaritan's Purse has been on the frontlines of fighting Ebola for more than a decade, and we aren't going to stop now.
 We are going to do everything we can to help save lives,” said Franklin Graham, president of Samaritan's Purse.
 “We want people to know that God loves them, and they are not alone.”

-Just a few years later, in 2018, Samaritan's Purse established an Ebola Treatment Center in the Democratic Republic of the Congo, caring for more than 600 patients and continuing to educate communities on best practices to help stop the spread of the disease.
+Just a few years later, in 2018, Samaritan's Purse established an Ebola Treatment Centre in the Democratic Republic of the Congo, caring for more than 600 patients and continuing to educate communities on best practises to help stop the spread of the disease.

 Please be in prayer for our country office team and our Disaster Assistance Response Team as we respond to this 2026 outbreak.
 Pray for all the people affected in central and eastern Africa and for an end to the spread of this virus.